amirbawab/AVR-cheat-sheet/examples/clock-source/internal/README.md

 * Clock speed = 8Mhz
 * Set the `F_CPU` to 16000000UL
 * Every 1 second delay in the program becomes 2 seconds in reality
+* Avoid doing this, the clock might lose its accuracy

 Compile and upload:
 ```